In this article, you will learn:

 In this case above, the Complete Button logic defaults to:

-However, you can built this action into any trigger that corresponds to the workflow terminating.
+However, you can add this transition into any trigger that corresponds to the end of the workflow.
 For example:

 Besides "Complete App", there are 2 other options: